When was the last time you dusted off and updated your executive resume?

 The following are also documents I created for actual clients, but to protect their confidentiality, I’ve fictionalized all identifying information:

-I created the following documents for my client Bruce Smythe, who was NOT in a confidential search.
+I created the following resume for my client Bruce Smythe, who was NOT in a confidential search.
 You can read about our collaboration in my blog post describing how we developed his executive brand.

 The samples above are © Copyright protected.
 Copying any part of these samples or any content on this site for your own use constitutes infringement of the Digital Millennium Copyright Act.